 The Certificate Program in Water Conflict Management and Transformation was established in fall 2008, and in spring 2010, we began offering a minor.
-To date, sixty-nine students have graduated with the certificate, and two students have earned a minor in Water Conflict Management and Transformation.
+To date, over one hundred students have graduated with the certificate, and two students have earned a minor in Water Conflict Management and Transformation.
 The Certificate Program is open and developed for students and water resources professionals alike.

 In fact, to be awarded a certificate or a minor requires the same number of credits (18 credits), however the guidelines differ slightly.
 Only those working towards an advanced degree can earn a minor, while all candidates can earn a certificate.
 And of course, in the case of the certificate, one actually does receive a certificate to hang on the wall!